RackunSec/dps/README.md

 * **configparser** - parses dps.ini file
 * **datetime** - for dates and times
 * **GitPython** - updates the DPS using this very repository!
+*
+## UPDATING DPS
+To update DPS, simply use the `dps_update` command.
+This will pull the latest version down to your repository that is defined in the `~/.dps/config/dpsrc` file that gets generated upon first run of the shell.